salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 To enhance access speed, CPUs transfer data between main memory and cache in fixed-size chunks called **cache lines** or **cache blocks**.
 When a cache line is transferred, a corresponding cache entry is created to store it.
 On Ryzen 7700, the cache line size is [64 bytes](https://en.wikichip.org/wiki/amd/microarchitectures/zen_4#Memory_Hierarchy).
 The cache takes advantage of how we typically access data.
 When a single floating-point number from a continuous array in memory is requested, the cache cleverly grabs the next 15 floats along the way and stores them as well.
 This is why reading data sequentially from a contiguous array is much faster than jumping around to random memory locations.
 When the processor needs to read or write to a memory location, it first checks the cache for a corresponding entry.
 If the processor finds the memory location in the cache, a **cache hit** occurs.
 However, if the memory location is not found in the cache, a **cache miss** occurs.
 In the case of a cache miss, the cache allocates a new entry and copies the data from main memory.
 If the cache is full, a [cache replacement policy](https://en.wikipedia.org/wiki/Cache_replacement_policies) kicks in to determine which data gets evicted to make room for new information.
 Several cache replacement policies exist, with LRU (Least Recently Used), LFU (Least Frequently Used), and LFRU (Least Frequently Recently Used) being the most widely used.

 Similar to registers, once data is loaded into the cache, we want to reuse the data as much as possible to reduce main memory accesses.
-Given the cache's limited capacity, storing entire input matrices input matrices $C, B, A$  in the cache isn't feasible.
+Given the cache's limited capacity, storing entire input matrices $C, B, A$  in the cache isn't feasible.
 Instead, we divide them into smaller blocks, load these blocks into the cache, and reuse them for rank-1 updates.
 This technique is often referred to as **tiling** or **cache blocking**, allowing us to handle matrices of arbitrary size effectively.

-The final single-threaded matrix multiplication implementation, including the cache blocking, can be visualized as shown in the image borrowed from the official [BLIS repository](https://github.com/flame/blis/blob/master/docs/Multithreading.md):
+The single-threaded matrix multiplication with cache blocking can be visualized as shown in the image borrowed from the official [BLIS repository](https://github.com/flame/blis/blob/master/docs/Multithreading.md):

 ![](/assets/matmul_cpu/blis_design.png){:style="display:block; margin-left:auto; margin-right:auto"}